 The universities will consider your request and grant you aid accordingly most universities follow this pattern.
 The external scholarships, such as Commonwealth, Chevening etc. are extremely competitive and merit based.
 But there are few others along those lines and you can keep your eyes open for as and when they come (I missed the deadline for all of them).
 Also, organizations such as Rotary, Ford Foundation and TATA provide scholarships for prospective graduate students in relevant areas.
 You just have to be enterprising and be on the lookout for such opportunities.

-You currently work as the Assistant Professor of Law at Jindal Global Law School.
 What prompted you to choose teaching as a career?

 I have wanted to be an academic for as long as I can remember.
 Coming from a family of academicians made it a very easy choice.
 I have grown up observing some of the most brilliant professors, liberal thinkers and inspired individuals.
 This exposure constantly helped me to be my own person and think of a way to transfer some of what I have learnt and loved to others as well.
 Academia was the perfect vehicle to do that.